 - a physical exam to measure your height and weight, and to assess your heart rate, blood pressure, and temperature

 - laboratory tests to check your blood count, electrolytes, and protein levels

-- psychological evaluation to ask about your thoughts and feelings around your eating habits, body image, and overall mental health
+- a psychological evaluation to ask about your thoughts and feelings around your eating habits, body image, and overall mental health

 Others can be treated at home with a mix of psychotherapy and doctor visits.
-Psychotherapy can be on an individual basis, or may sometimes also include family members.
+Psychotherapy can be on an individual basis, or it may sometimes also include family members.

 Relapse is common with eating disorders.
 If you don’t feel your plan is working, speak with your doctor about your concerns.